 Attractions of Inspiration and Attractions of Deprivation

-How to discern which attractions lead to pain and which can lead to real love
+How to discern which attractions lead to pain, and which can lead to real love.

-Posted Mar 10, 2011
+Posted Mar 10, 2011 | Reviewed by Davia Sills

-But, as I explain in my book Deeper Dating, wise doesn't mean easy.
+But, as I explain in my book Deeper Dating, wisest doesn't mean easy.
 Attractions of deprivation can be wildly compelling, while inspiring relationships hold challenges that few of us are trained to meet.
 Let's explore both types of attractions, and discover how we can chart a path toward love that lasts.

-Attractions of deprivation draw us in like an undertow, and almost always get us hurt.
+Attractions of deprivation draw us in like an undertow and almost always get us hurt.
 We keep feeling we have to do something to win our partner's love, approval, or care.
 We spend way too much time worrying about what we've done wrong, or what we can do differently to make things right.
-These relationships can trigger a sense of need and longing that robs us of our sense of balance.
+These relationships can trigger a need and longing that robs us of our sense of balance.
 In some essential way, they leave us feeling inadequate.

 For now, it's worthwhile to note that many attractions of deprivation are what behavioral theorists call "intermittent reward systems."
-In these systems, you get rewarded only sporadically and you can't control when the reward will come.
+In these systems, you get rewarded only sporadically, and you can't control when the reward comes.
 They are the most compelling system of reinforcement—and the hardest to break free from.
 Gambling is a perfect example of intermittent reward—and the parallels are obvious!

-• Have you ever been crazy about someone who wasn't available, or wasn't good for you?
+- Have you ever been crazy about someone who wasn't available, or wasn't good for you?

-• Have you ever invested way too much time trying to teach someone to treat you right?
+- Have you ever invested way too much time trying to teach someone to treat you right?

-• Have you ever felt desperate for the affection of someone who sometimes treated you wonderfully, and other times badly?
+- Have you ever felt desperate for the affection of someone who sometimes treated you wonderfully, and other times badly?

 If you haven't, come introduce yourself; I don't think we've met yet.
 Because these are the most sneaky, seductive attractions of all.